Platform

 Additional information

-- Applications are reviewed competitively, and not all eligible applicants are guaranteed funding.
+• Applications are reviewed competitively, and funding is not guaranteed.

-- Applicants may only submit three applications per government fiscal year (April 1 to March 31).
+• Applicants may submit only three applications per fiscal year.

 Frequently Asked Questions about the Canada Book Fund (CBF) — Support for Organizations – Internships Program